top of page

 20597089_1926545827356383_81363253424802

-After owning Clay's Bait and Tackle for nearly a decade, the retail market got really tough.
-Big box stores coming to our growing city and the addition of online shopping were a one two punch that really took a toll on bait shop sales.
-Summer in Mississippi is brutal.
-Then winter comes and there was just too much time between selling seasons.
-I could see the handwriting on the wall.
-I knew I had one more spring season left in the bait shop before having to close the doors.
-I had to do something quickly.
+After owning Clay’s Bait and Tackle for nearly a decade, the retail landscape started to shift dramatically.
+The arrival of big box stores in our growing city—and the rise of online shopping—hit us with a one-two punch that took a serious toll on bait shop sales.
+Summers in Mississippi are brutal, and winters weren’t much better for business.
+There was just too much downtime between seasons.
+I could see the writing on the wall: I had one more spring season left before I’d have to shut the doors for good.
+I needed to act fast.

 bottom of page